-Dr Philippa A Hulley
+Dr Philippa A Hulley (Zimbabwe)

-Dr Hulley is a university lecturer in Musculoskeletal Sciences based in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences and a Fellow of St Hilda’s College.
+Dr Hulley is a university lecturer in Musculoskeletal Sciences based in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences and a Tutorial Fellow of St Hilda’s College.
 Since moving to Oxford, Dr Hulley has been awarded a number of fellowships and research grants including a 5 year Arthritis Research UK Fellowship in 2004 and a 5 year Research Councils UK Fellowship.
 The research group that she leads explores cell signalling in bone and joint degeneration and regeneration with a focus on tendon biology.